eellpp/pubScratchpad/memory.md

 LTM is stored and retrieved by `association`.
 This is why you can remember what you went upstairs for if you go back to the room where you first thought about it.

+### Multisensory perception
+It seems logical that learning begins with the brain, but it doesn’t.
+Learning actually begins with your senses: sight, sound, touch, smell, and taste.
+When we teach reading, we can engage three senses: sight, sound, and touch.
+The more receptors you involve, the better the chance that the information will be retained by the brain.

+Three sensory pathways to brain
+- Hands on learning (Kinesthetic)
+- Visual
+- Audio

+When we are taught using all three pathways to the brain—the visual, the auditory, and the kinesthetic—they learn even more than when they are taught only through our strongest pathway.
+Essentially we are making more connections in brain when learning in multisensory way.

 ### Working memory or Short term memory (STM)
 Memories of visual images (e.g., dinner plates) are stored in what is called visual memory.
 Our minds use visual memory to perform even the simplest of computations; from remembering the face of someone we’ve just met, to remembering what time it was last we checked.

 Memories like what you had for dinner are stored in visual short-term memory—particularly, in a kind of short-term memory often called “visual working memory.”
 Visual working memory is where visual images are temporarily stored while your mind works away at other tasks—like a whiteboard on which things are briefly written and then wiped away.

 ### Associate by Applying contexts to past experience
 - If you can connect that image to something else you already know, it increases the chances you'll remember it later